 Clinical studies suggest that about 10% of the population in Western countries have fungal nails, and after the age of 60, that percentage doubles.
-At Edmond Norman Foot and Ankle in Edmond, Norman, Chickasha, and Oklahoma City, Oklahoma, the team proudly offers laser treatment for fungal nails.
+At Edmond Norman Foot and Ankle in Edmond, and Norman, Oklahoma, the team proudly offers laser treatment for fungal nails.
 This safe, effective means of treatment is performed in-office and provides long-lasting results.
 To see if you’re a candidate, call the office or click the online booking tool and request your consultation today.

 Fungal nails are a common podiatric problem that usually begins as a small yellow or white dot on the surface of one or more toenails.
 Untreated, the fungus can cause your nails to crumble, thicken, and emit a foul odor, and even spread to other nails.